First published on Tuesday, June 3, 2025

 Requests for flexible working arrangements

 Some employees who have worked for the same employer for at least 12 months have the right to change their working arrangements to be more flexible.
-This could involve changing work locations, hours of work or working patterns.
+This may involve changing work locations, hours of work, or working patterns.

 The following employees are eligible to request flexible working arrangements:

-Parents, or employees who have the responsibility to care for a child who is of school age or younger
+Parents, or employees who have responsibility for a child who is school age or younger

 Carers

-Those providing care or support to an immediate family/household member experiencing violence
+Those providing care or support to an immediate family or household member experiencing family and domestic violence.

-The above is not to be confused with an Individual Flexibility Agreement (IFA).
-An IFA is a written agreement used by an employer and employee to change the effect of certain clauses in their award or registered agreement (like an enterprise agreement).
-In contrary to a request for flexible working arrangements, it is available to anyone and has no set limit.
+This should not be confused with an Individual Flexibility Agreement (IFA).
+An IFA is a written agreement between an employer and employee to change certain clauses in their award or registered agreement (such as an enterprise agreement).
+Unlike a request for flexible working arrangements, an IFA is available to any employee and has no time limit.

 Parental leave and related entitlements

-Under the NES, parental leave applies to those who have, or will have, responsibility for the care of a child.
-Employees must have completed 12 months of continuous service at their employer to be eligible for parental leave.
+Under the NES, parental leave applies to employees who have, or expect to have, responsibility for the care of a child.
+Employees must complete at least 12 months of continuous service with their employer to be eligible.

-Birth-related leave and adoption-related leave (including in relation to premature birth, stillbirth or infant death)
+Birth-related leave and adoption-related leave (including in cases of premature birth, stillbirth, or infant death)

 Unpaid special maternity leave